 The prerequisite for CS 61B is CS 61A or Engineering 7.
-CS 61A is an introductory course taught in Scheme, and covers topics like recursion, higher order functions, object-oriented programming, interpreters, simple data structures (lists and tables), and the basics of using the computers in our labs.
+CS 61A is an introductory course taught in Python or Scheme, and covers topics like recursion, higher order functions, object-oriented programming, interpreters, simple data structures (lists and tables), and the basics of using the computers in our labs.
 E 7 covers the same topics, but is taught in Matlab.
-Although TeleBears does not prevent someone from registering for the course without prerequisites, checking software is run from time to time to automatically drop such students from the class.
-See the drop list outside of 379 Soda if you think this might happen to you.
+We assume that you have mastered recursion before taking 61B; if you do not have extensive practice with it, you will have difficulty with this class.
+Although TeleBears does not prevent someone from registering for the course without prerequisites, I won't promise that you won't be dropped from the class later.